riceball1/neighborhood-map/README.md

 3. Use search bar at top to filter map
 4. Enjoy this simple map app!

+### How to Use Gulp Build Tool

+- If you want to use the Gulp build tool, you just need to `cd` into the project folder and then run `gulp`, but it is only needed if you want to run any changes after modifying items in the `src` folder

 ## Technologies Used:
 - [x] Google Maps API